Table of Contents

 Affordable Quality

-Yamaha’s reputation for producing high-quality instruments at accessible prices is fully evident in the FG820-12.
+Yamaha’s reputation for producing high-quality instruments at accessible prices is evident in the FG820-12.

 Classic Aesthetics

-The traditional Western body shape, combined with thoughtful details like the cream body binding and tortoise pattern pickguard, lend the guitar a timeless visual appeal.
+The traditional Western body shape and thoughtful details, such as the cream body binding and tortoise pattern pickguard, lend the guitar a timeless visual appeal.

 Cons